New York City Basketball Courts through Public Data

 This map can be a useful companion for newcomers searching for a nearby court, or for making a plan-B to avoid an overcrowded playground or sub-par competition.

-The map also displays the concentration of courts in each neighborhood, making it easy to identify the city’s top basketball neighborhoods.
+But the map also displays the concentration of courts in each neighborhood, making it easy to identify the city’s top basketball neighborhoods.
 Below is a table displaying the concentration of courts with demographic data for each neighborhood tabulation area (See Appendix for a more in depth analysis of basketball neighborhood demographics).

 Classifying Neighborhoods — the Community Parks Initiative